4

 1

 • It's just a stylistic variation on the more normal sequence "I know it's cold".
 It's definitely not a "comma splice", which basically means trying to use a comma instead of a full stop to separate two sentences.
-Sep 6, 2012 at 16:53
+Commented Sep 6, 2012 at 16:53

 2 Answers 2